tobydriscoll/udmath305/src/_build/html/_sources/second_linear/free_oscillations.md

 \lambda_{1,2} = -Z \omega_0 \pm \omega_0 \sqrt{Z^2-1},
 ```

 which are negative and real.
 This gives an exponentially decaying homogeneous solution.
-In this case we have an {term}`overdamped oscillator`.
+In this case we have an {term}`overdamped` oscillator.

 ```{list-table} Damping coefficient and eigenvalues
 :header-rows: 1